-To be considered for participation on the Mo’orea Spring 2022 program, eligible students must complete and submit the Mo’orea Spring 2022 program online application, which includes submitting your electronic signature and uploading all the required documents for review.
-Each student's complete application will be reviewed in the order received.
-Incomplete applications will not be reviewed for consideration and will jeopardize a student's registration in the Mo’orea Spring 2022 program.
+To be considered for participation on the Mo’orea Spring 2023 program, eligible students must complete and submit the Mo’orea Spring 2023 Program online application, which includes submitting your electronic signature and uploading all the required documents for review

-Students will receive confirmation of their acceptance to the Mo’orea Spring 2022 program by Monday, October 18th, via email from the Mo’orea Spring 2022 program staff.
-If a student is offered admission to the Mo’orea Spring 2022 program and decides not to participate in the program they must log into the BSA Portal and complete the Request to Cancel form.
-Nonrefundable program expenses will be incurred if cancellation is submitted after the November 30, 2021 deadline.
+If a student is offered admission to the Mo’orea Spring 2023 Program and decides not to participate in the program they must log into the BSA Portal and complete the Request to Cancel form.
+Nonrefundable program expenses will be incurred if cancellation is submitted after the November 20, 2022 deadline.

-The Mo’orea Spring 2022 program will accept a limited number of students on a waitlist.
-Students will be notified no later than November 1, 2021 if space becomes available.
+The Mo’orea Spring 2023 Program will accept a limited number of students on a waitlist.
+Students will be notified no later than Nov 30 2022 if space becomes available.
 Admitted waitlist students are subject to the same cancellation fee deadlines.

-You are expected to remain on-site at the Gump Station and attend classes regularly during all academic sessions.
+You are expected to remain at the host institution location and attend classes regularly during all academic sessions.
 Expect classes to be held Monday-Friday.

 Program courses are subject to change.